Table of Contents

 When a long-term disability claim is denied or benefits are cut off, the plan administrator must send you a notice, either in writing or electronically, which includes a detailed explanation of why your claim was denied and a description of the appeal process.

-In addition, the denial letter must include the plan rules, guidelines, or exclusions (such as a pre-existing condition exclusion) that were used in the decision or provide you with instructions on how you can request a copy of these documents from the plan.
+In addition, the denial letter must include the plan rules, guidelines, or exclusions (such as a pre-existing condition exclusion) that were used in the decision or provide instructions on requesting a copy of these documents from the plan.
 The denial letter may also include a specific request for you to provide the plan with additional information in case you wish to appeal your denial.

-Typically, you have 180 days from the date you receive the notice of denial or termination to submit your appeal.
+- Step 1 – Initial Appeal: Typically, you have 180 days from receiving the notice of denial or termination to submit your appeal.

-The insurance company typically has 90 days to issue a decision on your appeal.
+- Step 2 – Appeal Review: The insurance company typically has 90 days to issue a decision on your appeal.
 About 50% of claimants are “put on claim” after the first appeal.
-This means the claim was approved (or reinstated) and benefits are payable.
+This means the claim was approved (or reinstated), and benefits are payable.

-Most disability insurance policies (but not all) allow a second appeal.
-The process and timeline for a second appeal is similar to the first appeal.
+- Step 3 – Second Appeal (If Applicable): Most disability insurance policies (but not all) allow a second appeal.
+The process and timeline for a second appeal are similar to the first appeal.

-Many disability insurance claims go to federal court.
+- Step 5 – Litigation: Many disability insurance claims go to federal or state court.
 The court process typically takes 1-2 years.

 Request a Free Consultation with an LTD Lawyer

-Florida attorney Nick A. Ortiz is an experienced long-term disability attorney who is compassionate and dedicated to defending the rights of disabled individuals.
+Using an experienced disability attorney will help you protect yourself against the insurance company.
+Florida attorney Nick A. Ortiz is a skilled long-term disability attorney who is compassionate and dedicated to defending the rights of disabled individuals nationwide.
 We understand the struggle of living with a chronic disease, and we are here to help.
-For a free case evaluation with an experienced LTD attorney, complete the form to the right or call (888) 321-8131.
+We know your efforts are better spent on healing and getting better- not battling with your insurance company.
+For a free case evaluation with an experienced LTD attorney, contact us online or call (888) 321-8131.
 Most inquiries will receive a response within 24 hours of submission.